insurello/recruiting/Onboarding.md

 * Moving in the right direction is more important than to be moving fast
 * You are a big part of us!
 We value you as a person and also your initiatives and thoughts.

-Do you agree with these?
-Want to talk about them?
-Let us.
+If you would like to talk about them we can do that.

 ### We want to get to know each other
 We strive for a team where we can have fun while moving the product forward.